-Guy: Oh yeah, what you going to do about it?
+Guy: Oh yeah, what you gonna do about it?

 Maud: Nothing, you're a sleazy street grifter with obvious hormonal deficiencies who cons people out of things that bring them joy amidst this nightmarish imprisonment of flesh we call existence.
 There is nothing I can do that would make your life worse, you absolute abortion of a person.

-- DWK gives a couple to Sweetie Belle in "On Your Marks" for... being optimistic and confident about her life, instead of a miserable pessimist:DWK: You know she's thinking I'm not good at this, but I'm going to keep trying till I get better and it's going to be so much fun. you fucking tiny horses with your relentless positivity and your self-esteem, just try it once fail, quit forever, and feel ashamed like a normal person.
+- DWK gives a couple to Sweetie Belle in "On Your Marks" for... being optimistic and confident about her life, instead of a miserable pessimist:DWK: You know she's thinking like I'm not good at this, but I'm gonna keep trying until I get better and it's going to be so much fun. you fucking tiny horses with your relentless positivity and your self-esteem, just try it once, fail, quit forever, and feel ashamed like a normal person.

 Sweetie Belle: You don't have to be good at something to have fun.

 DWK: And I'm like, no goddammit Sweetie Belle, you don't have to be good at something to have fun, you have some kind of weird inherent sense of self-worth and confidence, normal people don't have that, if I'm not good at something, I fucking hate myself.